 Definition of devaluation and depreciation

-Definition of depreciation: When there is a fall in the value of a currency in a floating exchange rate.
-This is not due to a government’s decision, but due to supply and demand side factors.
-Although if the government sold a lot of pounds they could help the depreciation.
+When there is a fall in the value of a currency in a floating exchange rate.
+This is not due to a government’s decision, but due to supply and demand-side factors.
+(Although if the government sold a lot of their currency they could help cause a depreciation.)

 For example, After the Brexit vote of 2016, the value of Pound Sterling fell 15% because investors downgraded the long-term economic outlook of the UK.

 In everyday use, people talk about a devaluation of Sterling/Dollar when, technically speaking, they mean a depreciation in Sterling/US Dollar.